alanxoc3/concards/README.md

 ```

 ## File Structure
+Concards follows the XDG standard for config/data file placement.

+### Config Directory
+The config directory is calculated by following this order of steps until one
+succeeds:
+1. `concards --config-dir <directory>`
+2. `$CONCARDS_CONFIG_DIR`
+3. `$XDG_CONFIG_HOME/concards`
+4. `$HOME/.config/concards`
+5. `./`

+#### Hooks
+Currently hooks is an experimental feature.
+Hooks in concards works similar to
+git hooks.
+You must place an executable file with a specific name in
+`<config-dir>/hooks/`.
+Hooks that begin with `event-` are meant to be run in
+parallel with concards and perform tasks that don't affect concards directly.
+Hooks that begin with `hook-` are similar to plugins in that they are meant to
+change concards' behavior.

+- `hooks/event-review`: This is executed right after passing off a card with a pass or fail.
+Currently, no parameters are passed into this.
+- `hooks/event-startup`: This is executed once if/when concards starts the GUI up successfully.

+### Data Directory
+The data directory is calculated by following this order of steps until one
+succeeds:
+1. `concards --data-dir <directory>`
+2. `$CONCARDS_DATA_DIR`
+3. `$XDG_DATA_HOME/concards`
+4. `$HOME/.local/share/concards`
+5. `./`

 Concards has a very simple file structure.
 This section explains the content of
 the meta data files concards writes to after a review session.

-### The Predict File
+#### The Predict File
-The predict file contains information needed to make a prediction when you
+The predict file is located at `<data-dir>/predict`.
+This file contains
-should review a card next.
+information needed to make a prediction when you should review a card next.

 Here is an example predict file:
 ```